raspberrypilearning/flappy-astronaut/worksheet.md

 ## Detecting a collision

-1. To finish off you need the game to end if the *flappy block* collides with the wall.
-Or to put it another way, you want the game to continue playing, as long as the *flappy block* makes it though the gap.
+1. To finish off you need the game to end if the *flappy astronaut* collides with the wall.
+Or to put it another way, you want the game to continue playing, as long as the *flappy astronaut* makes it though the gap.

-1. A simple function can be provided the `x` position of the columns and the positon of the gap, to determine if the block makes it though.
+1. A simple function can be provided the `x` position of the columns and the posit on of the gap, to determine if the astronaut makes it though.

 ```python
 def collision(x,gap):
 ```

-1. If the `x` value of the column is 3, then the column and block have the same horizontal position.
+1. If the `x` value of the column is 3, then the column and astronaut have the same horizontal position.

 ```python
 def collision(x,gap):
     if x == 3:
 ```

-1. Then if the `y` position of the block is between `gap-1` and `gap+1`, the block has made it through the gap.
+1. Then if the `y` position of the astronaut is between `gap-1` and `gap+1`, the astronaut has made it through the gap.

 ```python
 def collision(x,gap):